 AccuGenomics is the exclusive license holder to a suite of patented technologies from the University of Toledo that enable advanced genomic testing applications.
-Amongst the technologies being developed and commercialized by AccuGenomics are the SNAQ™-SEQ spike-in standards for NGS that provide NGS-assay developers powerful standardization tools that improve the detection of low abundance DNA or RNA targets.
-AccuGenomics partners with leading healthcare organizations in the development of these advance genomic tests.
+Amongst the technologies being developed and commercialized by AccuGenomics are the SNAQ™-SEQ spike-in standards for NGS that provide NGS-assay developers with powerful standardization tools that improve the detection of low abundance DNA or RNA targets.
+AccuGenomics partners with leading healthcare organizations in the development of these advanced genomic tests.
 We have several ongoing opportunities for partnerships which include a lung cancer risk test.

 We are seeking additional co-development partnerships enabled by our SNAQ-SEQ technology in the areas of: